Amargasaurus: Vertebral spines

 Daniela Schwarz and colleagues, in 2007, concluded that the bifurcated neural spines of diplodocids and dicraeosaurids enclosed an air sac, which would have been connected to the lungs as part of the respiratory system.
 In Dicraeosaurus, this air sac (the so-called supravertebral diverticulum) would have rested on top of the neural arch and filled the entire space between the spines.
 In Amargasaurus the upper two-thirds of the spines would have been covered by a sheath of keratin, restricting the air sac to the space between the lower one-third of the spines.
 A cover of either keratin or skin is indicated striations on the surface of the spines similar to those of bony horn cores of today's bovids.
 In 2016, Mark Hallett and Mathew Wedel suggested that the backwards-directed spines might have been able to skewer predators when the neck was abruptly drawn backwards during an attack.
 A similar defense strategy is found in today's giant sable antelope and Arabian oryx, which can use their long, backwards directed horns to stab attacking lions.
 Apart from the possible function in defense, the spines may have been used for display, either for the intimidation of rivaling individuals or for courtship.
 Hallett and Wedel also hypothesized that rival males might have interlocked their spines for neck wrestling.
 Pablo Gallina and colleagues (2019) described the closely related Bajadasaurus, which had neural spines similar to those of Amargasaurus, and suggested that both genera employed them for defense.
 A defense function would have been especially effective in Bajadasaurus as the spines were directed forwards and would have reached past the tip of the snout, deterring predators.
 The keratinous sheath that likely covered the spines might have extended their length by 50%, as seen in some modern even-toed ungulates.
-Such extended sheaths would have made the delicate spines more resistant to damage—likely a critical threat, as the bases of the spines form the roof of the spinal chord.
+Such extended sheaths would have made the delicate spines more resistant to damage—likely a critical threat, as the bases of the spines form the roof of the spinal cord.

 In 2022, a detailed study by Ignacio A. Cerda and colleagues analyzing the structure, morphology, and microanatomy of the vertebral spines of Amargasaurus and an indeterminate dicraeosaurid (also from the La Amarga Formation) suggested that the spines were not covered in a keratinous sheath as previously believed.
 Osteohistology of the spines suggests that they were likely, if not exclusively, covered in a sail of skin.
 The spines are also highly vascularized and bear cyclical growth marks, adding credence to this theory.